Wills Articles

 • If the document does not clearly anticipate and give directions for the situation, the Living Will is to be used by the health professional for guidance as to the wishes of the person making the directive.

 • If your physicians, nurses and others act in good faith in reliance of the directions in your Living Will, they are generally protected from claims that might be made against them.
-This means they are more willing to comply with your wishes.
+This helps make them more willing to comply with your wishes.

 Revoking a Living Will